Custom metrics

 Retrieve custom metric values over time

-Use the following commands to retrieve custom metric values:
+The following sections outline how to retrieve custom metric values.

 Retrieve values over a time period

-To retrieve values of a custom metric over a time period, use get_values_over_time, as in the following example:
+To retrieve values of a custom metric over a time period, use get_values_over_time.

 from datetime import datetime, timedelta